Andrehatlo/andrehatlo.github.io/_draft/2019-02-17-react-boilerplates.md

 * [Pepperoni App Kit](https://github.com/futurice/pepperoni-app-kit) - 4,453 stars
 * [Snowflake](https://github.com/bartonhammond/snowflake) - 4,399 stars

+We will be taking a closer look at the most popular of them all, the `ignite` boilerplate.

 ## Ignitee CLI

-Ingnite is now the 'hottest' CLI for React Native.
+Ignite is now the 'hottest' CLI for React Native.

 It includes boilerplates, plugins, generators and more.